Abhitayush/Abhitayush/README.md

 ## 🚀 About Me

-- 🌱 I’m currently learning Forntend.
+- 🌱 I’m currently learning Frontend.
 - 📫 How to reach me: hanishukla7392@gmail.com

 ## 🛠️ Technologies & Tools